paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 ## Dataset

 Data are a collection of observations regarding the flexion-extension angle during one leg hoop over time. <br/>
-They are divided into three groups: healthy people, people who had physiotherapy and people who had surgery. <br/>
+They are divided into three groups: [healthy people](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Healthy.pdf), people who had [physiotherapy](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Physioterapy.pdf) and people who had [surgery](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Original%20Surgery.pdf). <br/>
 Unfortunately, we are not allowed to upload the original data-set, since these data are medical records.  <br/> Anyway, [Here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/Import%20data.R) is the code we used to preprocess original data.  <br/>
-In order to let you run the code we developed, we built up a set of fake-observations.
-You can find them in [Simulated Functions](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/simulated_functions.R).
+In order to let you run the code we developed, we built up a set of [fake-observations](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Simulated%20Functions.pdf).
+You can find them in [Simulated Functions](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/simulated_functions.R) code.

 ## Model